 Question: Every time I masturbate, which is once a week, I think I pee.
 I have a large amount of fluid come out of me that smells like pee.
 Now I know that this is not normal and I would like to know what I should do about it.
 I do not feel very comfortable talking to anyone about my problem, so if there is a solution that doesn’t involve talking to someone about it I would greatly appreciate it.
 Please help!

-Although you may feel that your experience of emitting a good deal of fluid (that, to you, smells like pee) during self-masturbation may feel ‘not normal’, it is actually completely within the normal range of women’s sexual experiences.
+Although you may feel that your experience of emitting a good deal of fluid (that, to you, smells like pee) during self-masturbation may feel ‘not normal’, it is actually completely within the range of women’s sexual experiences.

 It’s true that people may not talk very openly about this phenomenon, but then again our culture is oddly silent about a lot of things related to sexuality.
 And unfortunately, being silent about sex often makes people feel alone, unusual or otherwise “not normal”.

-Some sex researchers and educators refer to these fluids as ‘female ejaculation’; others prefer not to use this term, since the fluids that are emitted from a woman’s urethra during sexual excitement are not chemically the same as male ejaculate (semen).
+Some sex researchers and educators refer to these fluids as ‘female ejaculation’; others prefer not to use this term, since the fluids emitted from a woman’s urethra during sexual excitement are not chemically the same as male ejaculate (semen).

-Now, that’s not to say that these fluids don’t share some of the same chemical properties as urine (perhaps hence a similar odor, although many things – including genital sweat – can share a somewhat similar odor).
+Now, that’s not to say that either of these fluids don’t share some of the same properties as urine (perhaps hence a similar odor, although many things – including genital sweat – can share a somewhat similar odor).
 After all, the fluids are likely coming from your urethra, which is the same tube that carries urine out of the body.
 Consequently, there may be some overlap.

 That is true for men, though, too: the urethra carries both urine and ejaculate out of the body and, as ejaculate is emitted from the penis, it may pick up some urine ‘residue’ on its way out.
 But men (like women) typically do not “pee” during sex (though for men, this is controlled by what’s called the bladder valve, which prevents the bladder from letting urine into the urethra).